 However, to avoid having to carry out this calculation, the straight line depreciation calculator table below can be used.

 If we look at the straight line depreciation tables row for the amount 25,000 and the column for years 5, then the value given by the table is 417, which is the same as in the calculation above.

 Amounts can be combined to give the total amount of depreciation, for example if an asset costs 16,000 with a useful life of 4 years, the depreciation is calculated by taking the amount for 15,000 and the amount for 1,000 from the 4 years column, which is 313 + 21 = 334 per month.

 Straight Line Depreciation Tables Guide and Key

-- Amount: Each row represents the cost of the fixed asset.
+- Cost: Each row represents the cost of the fixed asset.